encode/django-rest-framework/docs/topics/rest-hypermedia-hateoas.md

 ### What REST framework *doesn't* provide.

-What REST framework doesn't do is give you is machine readable hypermedia formats such as [Collection+JSON][collection] by default, or the ability to auto-magically create HATEOAS style APIs.
+What REST framework doesn't do is give you is machine readable hypermedia formats such as [Collection+JSON][collection] or HTML [microformats] by default, or the ability to auto-magically create HATEOAS style APIs.
 Doing so would involve making opinionated choices about API design that should really remain outside of the framework's scope.

 [cite]: http://vimeo.com/channels/restfest/page:2
 [dissertation]: http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm